RaquelWriter/React-googlemap-api/README.md

 Creating a Google Map using MAP API with REACT, WEBPACK, NODEJS, and SASS.
 Localized in english and german.
 Clickable custom markers with filtering data.

+## INSTRUCTIONS

+Download the zip and unzip.
+Open the folder in Visual Code Studio.
+For installing the node modules, open the Terminal and type: npm install.
+Then type npm start.

+## CONSIDERATIONS

 * **FLOW:** LocalizationContext -> App -> MenuFilter -> Map -> GoogleMap -> Marks / InfoBox / InfoWindow
 * **Localization:** I opted for using the last React Context, with useContext Hook.
 The language is stored locally in JSON format in components/LocalizationContext.js.
 The language is selected in the MenuFilter component.
 * **Loading the map:** I registered a new Google API of my own for the map.
 For testing purposes, it's not protected,